rfongheiser/Business-Card-OCR/README.md

 The User Interface should open.
 To use the application:

-- Paste any business card text into the input box on the left pane of the UI
+- Paste any business card text into the input box on the left pane of the UI OR select a text file by clicking 'File -> Add Card'
 - Click 'Get Info'
 - Find the contact info on the right pane